crim-ca/weaver/docs/source/package.rst

    by reference.

-2. Using a generic ``{"type": "string", "format": "uri"}`` :term:`OAS` schema does not convey the :term:`Media-Types` requirements as well as inferring them "link-to" ``{"type": "string", "contentMediaType: <format>}``.
+2. Using a generic ``{"type": "string", "format": "uri"}`` :term:`OAS` schema does not convey the :term:`Media-Types` requirements as well as inferring them from a ``{"type": "string", "contentMediaType: <media-type>}`` representation.
    It is therefore better to omit them entirely as they do not add any :term:`I/O` descriptive value.

 3. Because the above string-formatted ``uri`` are left out from definitions, it can instead be used explicitly in an :term:`I/O` specification to indicate to `Weaver` that the :term:`Process` uses a ``Literal`` URI string, that must